SeatPlan Logo

 As the West End settles down after the summer holidays, September is a great time to enjoy a quieter family trip to the theatre.
 With fewer crowds and plenty of kid-friendly shows still running, it’s the perfect opportunity to catch something special before the autumn season kicks in.

-Popular productions like Come Alive!, Matilda The Musical, The Lion King and My Neighbour Totoro continue to entertain audiences of all ages, while some summer shows may still be running into early September.
+Popular productions like circus show Come Alive!, Matilda The Musical London, The Lion King musical and Ghibli adaptation My Neighbour Totoro continue to entertain audiences of all ages, while some summer shows may still be running into early September.

 With school back in session, weekday performances are often less busy, so you’re more likely to find fantastic discounts on matinees throughout the month.